-Quality scores:
+Quality scores

+To account for the possible errors and provide an estimate of confidence in a given base-call, the Illumina sequencing pipeline assigns a quality score to each base called.
 Most quality scores are calculated using the Phred scale (Ewing B, Green P: Basecalling of automated sequencer traces using phred.
 II.
 Error probabilities.
 Genome Research 8:186-194 (1998)).
 Each base call has an associated base call quality which estimates chance that the base call is incorrect.